Ayuei/screen_ssh/README.md

-screen -ls              # Shows all your connections CTRL + A + D            # Detach (not exit) from current screen session screen -r [screen name] # Connect to suspended screen session
+screen -ls              # Shows all your connections CTRL + A + D            # Detach (not exit) from current screen session screen -r [screen name] # Connect to suspended screen session skill [screen name]     # Alias for killing a screen session
 ```